Get Hungry For… Everything

 - Book ahead to eat at Babel.
 For Greenhouse, just show up.

-21. For the Best Gatsby in Cape Town
+20. The Best Gatsby in Cape Town

 Gatsbys are the Western Cape's traditional go-to late-night food—sort of the like poutine is for you fellow Canadians.
 They're gigantic subs overflowing with fries, sauce-slathered meat, cheese, and some veggies.

 Honestly, they didn't sound too appetizing to Kim and me so, for our first couple of months in Cape Town, we didn't even bother trying one.

 It was only after the third or fourth consecutive coloured Uber driver (Gatsbys are particularly popular among the coloured community) implored us to go to Cosy Corner that we finally got the message and gave in.

 Surprisingly, the Gatsbys weren't nearly as greasy or heavy as we'd assumed.
 Both of the tandoori chicken and rump steak Gatsbys that we split with our friends were fresh and light, so they didn't make us feel like fat slobs for devouring them…